-(b) Represents expense related to equity-based compensation.
-Equity-based compensation has been, and will continue to be for the foreseeable future, a recurring expense in our business and an important part of our compensation strategy.

-(c) Represents amortization costs associated with acquired intangible assets in connection with business acquisitions.

-(d) Represents costs associated with mergers and acquisitions and any retention bonuses pursuant to the acquisitions.

-(e) Represents costs associated with our public offerings that are not capitalized.

-(f) Represents the gain/loss related to disposal of fixed assets.

-(g) Represents recruiting and relocation expenses related to hiring senior executives.

-(h) Represents the first-year Sarbanes-Oxley costs for accounting and consulting fees related to the Company's preparation to comply with Section 404 of the Sarbanes-Oxley Act in 2021, as well as implementing cost of ASC 842.

-(i) Represents the income tax effect of the non-GAAP adjustments calculated using the applicable statutory rate by jurisdiction.

-(j) Represents potentially dilutive shares that were included from our GAAP diluted weighted average common shares outstanding.
+- (b) Represents expense related to equity-based compensation.
+Equity-based compensation has been, and will continue to be for the foreseeable future, a recurring expense in our business and an important part of our compensation strategy. - (c) Represents amortization costs associated with acquired intangible assets in connection with business acquisitions. - (d) Represents costs associated with mergers and acquisitions and any retention bonuses pursuant to the acquisitions. - (e) Represents costs associated with our public offerings that are not capitalized. - (f) Represents charges for severance provided to former executives and non-executives. - (g) Represents the gain/loss related to disposal of fixed assets. - (h) Represents recruiting and relocation expenses related to hiring senior executives. - (i) Represents the first-year Sarbanes-Oxley costs for accounting and consulting fees related to the Company's preparation to comply with Section 404 of the Sarbanes-Oxley Act in 2021, as well as implementing cost of ASC 842. - (j) Represents the income tax effect of the non-GAAP adjustments calculated using the applicable statutory rate by jurisdiction. - (k) Represents potentially dilutive shares that were included from our GAAP diluted weighted average common shares outstanding.